*NEW DEADLINE – 9 JULY 2018 (ABSTRACTS REGISTRATION BY 2 JULY 2018)

 – The papers should clearly explain the research question addressed, research methods and tasks, findings or results, and contributions of the work.
 Papers should also provide sufficient background and related work to situate and contextualize the authors’ work within the greater body of research.

 – Submissions should consist of original work not previously published or concurrently under consideration for any other conference, workshop, journal, or other publication with an iSBN, iSSN or Doi number.

 – * Paper(s) registration on EasyChair: authors must register their paper(s) on EasyChair including the paper(s) title, abstract and authors name one week before the submission date (i.e. 2 July 2018).

 – Authors must provide a 30-word contribution statement for their paper upon submission.
 The contribution statement should explain the contribution made by the paper to the Media Architecture community.

-– Papers will be peer-reviewed by multiple members of a program committee consisting of experts in a range of disciplines that shape media architecture.
+– Double blind peer-review: Papers should be anonymised.
+They will be peer-reviewed by multiple members of a program committee consisting of experts in a range of disciplines that shape media architecture.

 Paper Submission Link: https://easychair.org/conferences/?conf=mab2018

 Building on the successful event in Sydney 2016, Media Architecture Biennale 2018 brings together artists, practitioners and researchers from academia and industry who work with media, interactive technologies and the built environment.
 The 2018 Biennale comprises an academic conference track, exhibitions, and industry sessions, as well workshops.
 Our vision is to provide an excellent forum for debate and knowledge exchange; to offer a unique opportunity that brings together the best minds and organizations; and to highlight state-of-the-art and experimental research in media architecture.

 Digital Infrastructure at the Scale of the Hybrid City